flew1x/errwrap/README.md

-# 📦 apperr — Structured Error Handling for Go
+# 📦 errwrap — Structured Error Handling for Go

-`apperr` is a lightweight, extensible library for structured error handling in Go microservices.
+`errwrap` is a lightweight, extensible library for structured error handling in Go microservices.
 It provides consistent formatting, metadata support, and easy integration with both gRPC and HTTP protocols.

 ---